 Experiencing a full day tour of photography with a professional photographer and a real Indonesia Insider is also a great way to wander through less-touristic places of Bali, and get the best photographic session!

 Solo Female Traveler in Bali #8 – Eat

-From succulent seafood on the coast, to a thriving organic raw food and vegetarian scene in Ubud, Bali is a food lover’s paradise.
+From succulent seafood on the coast to a thriving organic raw food and vegetarian scene in Ubud, Bali is a food lover’s paradise.
 Venture out on your own or join a food safari tour for an exclusive and mysterious culinary experience.
-A must-do for solo female traveler in Bali!
+A must-do for solo female travelers in Bali!

 Solo Female Traveler in Bali #9 – Nurture your mind, body, and soul

-Ubud is a special hub of yoga, meditation, and personal development, all ideal activities for a solo female traveller in Bali.
+Ubud is a special hub of yoga, meditation, and personal development, all ideal activities for a solo female traveler in Bali.
 You might also delve into natural beauty and learn about making plant-based face creams, scrubs, and beauty masks.
-In a workshop to empower your radiance, you will also learn massage techniques, Balinese healing secrets, and even get a one hour facial massage!
+In a workshop to empower your radiance, you will also learn massage techniques, Balinese healing secrets, and even get a one-hour facial massage!

 Solo Female Traveler in Bali #10 – Learn & Grow

 Develop a new craft and also master the art of decision making with endless opportunities for learning that include a Silver Making Class, becoming a Balinese rice farmer for a day, making your own perfume, or learning about mask carving, Balinese Batik making, Lontar Weaving, Fruit Carving , Bamboo Carving, Stone Carving, Wood Carving, Ceramics, or Photography.
 The options are endless!
 You might also get into your body by taking a Traditional Balinese Dance Workshop and then round it all off by letting loose in ecstatic dance at The Yoga Barn.